 Ingredients

-- Flour - Gives the doughnuts structure.
+- Flour - Gives the donuts structure.
 I used all-purpose flour.

-- Sugar - For sweetness and keeping the doughnuts soft and moist.
+- Sugar - For sweetness and keeping the donuts soft and moist.

 - Baking Powder & Baking Soda - For leavening.